 - Knowing where the first aid box and telephones are located in the office.

-- Carrying personal alarm/ spray
+- Carry personal alarm/ spray if they desire

-When Working in building whilst the hall is being used:
+When working in building, whilst the hall is being used

 - Keep office door locked